Cytochrome b

-Cytochrome b within both molecular and cell biology, is a protein found in the mitochondria of eukaryotic cells.
-It functions as part of the electron transport chain and is the main subunit of transmembrane cytochrome bc1 and b6f complexes.

-Function

-In the mitochondrion of eukaryotes and in aerobic prokaryotes, cytochrome b is a component of respiratory chain complex III (EC 1.10.2.2) — also known as the bc1 complex or ubiquinol-cytochrome c reductase.
-In plant chloroplasts and cyanobacteria, there is an analogous protein, cytochrome b6, a component of the plastoquinone-plastocyanin reductase (EC 1.10.99.1), also known as the b6f complex.
+Cytochrome b is a protein found in the membranes of aerobic cells.
+In eukaryotic mitochondria (inner membrane) and in aerobic prokaryotes, cytochrome b is a component of respiratory chain complex III (EC 1.10.2.2) — also known as the bc1 complex or ubiquinol-cytochrome c reductase.
+In plant chloroplasts and cyanobacteria, there is a homologous protein, cytochrome b6, a component of the plastoquinone-plastocyanin reductase (EC 1.10.99.1), also known as the b6f complex.
 These complexes are involved in electron transport, the pumping of protons to create a proton-motive force (PMF).
 This proton gradient is used for the generation of ATP.
 These complexes play a vital role in cells.

-Structure
+Structure and function

 Cytochrome b/b6 is an integral membrane protein of approximately 400 amino acid residues that probably has 8 transmembrane segments.
 In plants and cyanobacteria, cytochrome b6 consists of two protein subunits encoded by the petB and petD genes.
 Cytochrome b/b6 non-covalently binds two heme groups, known as b562 and b566.
 Four conserved histidine residues are postulated to be the ligands of the iron atoms of these two heme groups.

+The heme groups are key parts of the internal electron transfer pathway and indispensable to the functioning of the two quinol oxidizing complexes.
+Two units of b/b6 also form a quinol entry pathway.